Terms and Conditions

 11.1 We will not be liable or responsible for any failure to perform or delay in the delivery of any goods or services in the event of any strike, lock out, trade dispute, accident, fire, flood, inclement weather, epidemic, pandemic (including for the avoidance of doubt COVID-19) or any natural disaster or act of God or any contingency whatsoever beyond our reasonable control (a “Delaying Event”) affecting the delivery of the goods or services ordered by you.
 Such suspension or cancellation shall not constitute a breach of contract between us, nor will you be entitled to claim for any loss or damage howsoever arising as a result of a Delaying Event, but you may end the contract as described in clause 8.4.

-12.1 The images of the goods in our brochures are for illustrative purposes only.
-Although we have made every effort to display the colours accurately, we cannot guarantee that a picture in our brochure accurately reflects the colour of the goods.
-For example, where goods are made of natural occurring material and/or quarried stone, we are unable to guarantee that such material will match the exact colour or appearance of the image in our brochure as natural variations in tone and texture, including natural blemishes, may occur.
+12.1 The images of the goods we share are for illustrative purposes only.
+Although we have made every effort to display the colours accurately, we cannot guarantee that a picture accurately reflects the colour of the goods.
+For example, where goods are made of naturally occurring material and/or quarried stone, we are unable to guarantee that such material will match the exact colour or appearance of the image shared as natural variations in tone and texture, including natural blemishes, may occur.
 Your goods may vary slightly from those images.

 13.1 We make reasonable and proper efforts to care for the deceased’s body and may carry out recognised embalming procedures in order to keep the deceased’s body in a viewable state.

-13.2 We reserve the right to refuse any person to allow viewing of the deceased at our property at any time including, but without limitation, if the deceased suffered from an infectious disease or where you have asked for the coffin to be closed.
+13.2 Viewing of a deceased is your personal choice and we hold no responsibility to any distress caused by this activity.
+We reserve the right to refuse any person to allow viewing of the deceased at our property at any time including, but without limitation, if the deceased suffered from an infectious disease or where you have asked for the coffin to be closed.

 13.3 Unless arising from a negligent action or breach of the contract by us, and we shall not be liable for:

-13.3.1 loss of any jewellery, clothing or personal effects of the deceased or such items or belonging left with the deceased but belonging to any other person.
-We strongly recommend that no valuable items are left on or with the deceased; and
+- 13.3.1 loss of any jewellery, clothing or personal effects of the deceased or such items or belonging left with the deceased but belonging to any other person.
+We strongly recommend that no valuable or sentimental items are left on or with the deceased; and

-13.3.2 any damage to the body of the deceased which is sustained before the deceased in under our full control.
+- 13.3.2 the extent and presentation of any pre-mortem injuries, any damage to the body of the deceased which is sustained before the deceased is under our full control, including the ongoing natural deterioration of the body from the time of death.

 13.4 We reserve the right to determine whether we can safely bear the weight of a coffin or whether we need to use a trolley device.
 Where possible we will advise you in advance of the funeral should we need to use a wheeled trolley device to bear the coffin for safety reasons, but there may be circumstances where we are unable to inform you of this in advance.